CAMRA - Campaign for Real Ale logo

 NOTE - Only experienced festival workers are required on the first two days of setup (Thursday and Friday) and the Tuesday of take down.
 You will need permission from your line manager to work on these days, and you need to indicate your line manager’s name on the form for validation.
 Other set up and take-down days (Saturday, Sunday & Monday for set up and Sunday & Monday of take-down) are restricted to permanent staff, deputy managers and managers.

 Accommodation: Wherever possible we would like people to arrange their own accommodation.
-If you have booked your own accommodation, CAMRA will provide an accommodation allowance of up to £45 + VAT per person per qualifying night.
+If you have booked your own accommodation, CAMRA will provide an accommodation allowance of up to £30 + VAT per person per qualifying night.
 To claim this back, complete an expenses claim form (available from the Staffing Desk) and submit it accompanied by a valid receipt for all nights claimed.
 NOTE: You will need a VAT receipt, showing the hotel VAT number if you wish to claim the VAT element back.

-For those unable to arrange their own accommodation, we provide free accommodation in university halls of residence subject to minimum work criteria being met.
 We do require a damage deposit of £75.
 This is required in advance of arrival at the festival.
-This can be done by providing your credit or debit card details to act as a guarantee.
-The system will only take your credit or debit card details and confirm they are valid; you will not be charged anything unless we are billed for damage in the room or loss of keys.
+We shall be sending a separate email regarding the deposit nearer the festival The system will only take your credit or debit card details and confirm they are valid, this will act as a guarantee; you will not be charged anything unless we are billed for damage in the room or loss of keys.
 Please be aware that the damage deposit will also be kept for no shows and cancellations after the deadline.
 Please indicate if there is anyone you would prefer to be near in the halls accommodation.

 To qualify for accommodation (either allowance or in halls), volunteers are expected to work a minimum of 8-hours for each set-up/take-down night and a minimum of 10-hours for each night on open days (Tuesday to Saturday).
 Accommodation/allowance is only provided on days that you work, or the day before you commence work.
 If you require accommodation in halls, then you are required to work a minimum of three consecutive days.